etsaone/etsa/Constitution.md

 Congress or any government body shall pass no law that infringes and tramples upon the unalienable, god-given rights of free speech, thereof is protected for the citizens of the commonwealth, by this constitution.

-Exceptions to this rule are, threatening calls to action, the Chat Platform TOS, Doxxing and Privacy related laws, laws related to Treason, Defamation based on false premises, misinformation, and spamming.
+Exceptions to this rule are, threatening calls to action, the Chat Platform TOS, Doxxing and Privacy related laws, obscenity, laws related to Treason, Defamation based on false premises, misinformation, and spamming.

 ## Amendment II